-Where to climb in August
+Where to go mountaineering in August

 August being the height of summer in the Northern Hemisphere means some places are just too damn hot, but if you’re high enough in the mountains that’s not usually a problem.
 Plus the holiday feel back in the valleys can make up for the busyness of tourist season.